-No one really likes to think about the end of their lives, but as parents age it’s important to consider the implications their children will face if they either fall significantly ill, or sadly, pass away.
+No one really likes to think about the end of their lives but as parents age it?s important to consider the implications their children will face if they either fall significantly ill or sadly, pass away.
+While they can move into senior living housing to help protect their health, this won’t completely prevent illness.
 There are some simple steps that can help make either of those painful situations a little easier for those tasked with your financial management.

-- Update – or create – a will.
-The will should name an executor, which doesn’t have to be a family member, and your beneficiaries.
-The will typically states how you want your overall estate distributed – for example, equally among your children.
-You can also develop a Personal Property Memorandum to detail how you’d like specific items distributed, including vehicles, art, jewelry and items of sentimental value.
+- Update ? or create ? a will.
+The will should name an executor, which doesn’t have to be a family member and your beneficiaries.
+They will typically states how you want your overall estate distributed ? for example, equally among your children.
+You can also develop a Personal Property Memorandum to detail how you’d like specific items distributed, including vehicles, art, jewellery and items of sentimental value.

 house deeds and car titles.